 - Fixed an issue where apps would crash on Android 9 devices when attempting to start a broadcast.

-There are no new known issues in this release.
 The following known issues are still in effect from version 1.7.0:

 - When using AudioMeterActivity.java or BluetoothActivity.java in the Android sample app, if the mic is disabled by the app user prior to broadcasting, the mic cannot be re-enabled.

 - The WOWZCamera class sometimes fails to detect a camera's support for 4K video.
 As a result, 4K broadcasting isn't working on all Android devices.

 - Pixelation may occur when broadcasting high-motion content from the GoCoder on iOS v184.108.40.2069 to Wowza Streaming Engine with playback on Android devices using WOWZPlayerAPI.

 - Player crashes on playback of ultra low latency pull stream on app restarts.